matf-pp/2020_Stimer_za_gitaru/README.md

 ## Releases
 ### Nightly Builds
-Being still under development, the project is not yet publically released.
-However, you can head over to [CI / CD pipelines](https://gitlab.com/dusan-gvozdenovic/strings/pipelines) and grab the latest nightly build (.deb package).
+Being still under development, the project is not yet publicly released.
+You can head over to [CI / CD pipelines](https://gitlab.com/dusan-gvozdenovic/strings/pipelines) and grab the latest nightly build (.deb package).

 ## Contributing
 Please read the [contribution guide](CONTRIBUTING.md).